Bears in Trees: 2019–2020: I Want To Feel Chaotic, Keep Me Safe and signing to Counter Intuitive Records

-In 2019 the band begun work on their next project, this being companion EPs I Want To Feel Chaotic and Keep Me Safe.
+In 2019 the band began work on their next project: companion EPs I Want To Feel Chaotic and Keep Me Safe.
 These EPs would be released in 2020, releasing one song from the EP as a single each month over the COVID-19 lockdowns in the UK.
-Many of the songs in this project with lyrics by Gillespie were inspired by the death of their close friend, including lead single 'Ramblings of a Lunatic', which would go on to become the band's most listened-to song as of 2025.
+I Want To Feel Chaotic is said to be about "coming to terms with the worst parts of your personality—with the things that scare you, with the things that keep you awake at night… with the deaths of your friends, and the slow acceptance that you are deserving of love."
+Several of the songs in this project were inspired by the death of Gillespie's close friend, including lead single 'Ramblings of a Lunatic', which would go on to become the band's most streamed song on Spotify as of March 2026.

 The band also began posting short videos to video sharing platform TikTok in 2020, partly to promote their own music.
-Jake Sulzer of independent record label Counter Intuitive Records watched one of these TikToks and decided to sign Bears in Trees as a result.
+Jake Sulzer of independent record label Counter Intuitive Records watched one of these TikToks and decided to sign Bears in Trees.
 The EP releases of I Want To Feel Chaotic and Keep Me Safe were their first releases under Counter Intuitive Records.